albrechtjak/easyImgEdit/README.md

 Installing via MSI

-Download the latest MSI installer file from the releases page.
-Double-click the downloaded file to start the installation process.
+Download the latest MSI installer file from https://sourceforge.net/projects/malovani Double-click the downloaded file to start the installation process.
 Follow the on-screen instructions to complete the installation.